sthenic/lins/doc/web/_source/rules.rst

 =========

-The *existence* rule checks for the presence of any of its ``tokens`` and reports a violation if there's a match in linted text.
+The *existence* rule checks for the presence of any of its ``tokens`` and reports a violation if there's a match in the linted text.
 The ``message`` string will be supplied the matching text as a replacement field.

 .. code-block:: YAML